JoaoFelipe/hcmgr/hcmgr/ReadMe.txt

 :Trials
 $ hcmgr.exe process empty.txt
+No valid horn clauses were found in the file.
+-> It was the correct behavior.
+The file is empty

+$ hcmgr.exe process invalid.txt
+No valid horn clauses were found in the file.
-->Nothing occurred.
-This is the expected behavior, since the file doesn't have any horn clauses
+-> It was the correct behavior.
+The file doesn't have any valid horn clauses

 :Extra Credit
 To check if there is no repetition of Predicates, we used the same idea of checking if there is no repetition of Variables and Constants